Outdoor Furnace: 3 Dirty Secrets About Your High Limit Safety Switch

-All outdoor boilers should have a safety feature that protects the boiler from overheating.
-This device is called a "High Limit Switch" that will cut off air flow to the fire if the boiler gets overheated.
+All outdoor wood burners should have a safety feature that protects the boiler from overheating.
+This device is called a "High Limit Switch" that will cut off airflow to the fire if the boiler gets overheated.

 How Does It Work?

 A High Limit Switch will 'trip' when it senses the outdoor wood furnace water jacket temp reaches 190 degrees.
 Normally, the blower fan will turn off at 180 degrees, but if something goes wrong with that device, the high limit switch will trip, which cuts power to the blower fan and solenoid.

 The high limit switch also cuts power to the light on the front of the boiler.
 If you notice that the blower fan and light are not powered, you just need to reset the high limit switch.

 The high limit switch is located on the rear of the boiler.
 It is mounted so that the back of the switch is flush with the water jacket steel so that it properly senses the water temperature.

 GH-Model furnaces are different - the high limit switch is mounted on the front inside the control box.
 A screw must be removed to access the switch to reset it.

 Most high-limit switches have a red button on them in the front middle.
 You MUST WAIT until the water jacket temp drops to at least 150 degrees or less before you can reset the high limit switch by PRESSING the RED BUTTON.
 If the boiler is too hot, it will not stay in.

 How do Long Will High Limit Switches work?

 Some last a long time.
 Some die after only their first trip.
 This all depends on how hot the high limit switch is heated to.
 If the switch is never overheated, naturally it will last a long time.
 If your switch has died after only just the first trip, or only a few trips, your furnace is overheating at extremely high temps that are killing the switch.